8 things you need to include in your data science résumé, from one data scientist to another

 The overall process: Do your research & set realistic expectations

 In an ideal world you would:

 In practice, however, you might not even get to the interview.
-Your CV might get lost in a stack of papers, sandwiched between dozens of similar data science résumés.
+Your CV might get lost in a stack of papers, sandwiched between dozens of similar data scientist résumés.

-If you are regularly sending out your CV without ever receiving a call back or interview request, it means your CV is not good.
+If you are regularly sending out your CV without ever receiving a call back or interview request, it means your CV is not good enough.
 It does not mean you are not good, but there might be a better way of presenting yourself, your unique skills and experiences.

 When recruiting, reviewers receive hundreds – sometimes thousands of CVs.
 To streamline the recruitment process, recruiters look for specific items and if they don’t find them right away, your CV will be discarded.